Please note that Tapas no longer supports Internet Explorer.

 Strengthen representations & warranties on tax qualifications, with extended survival period.

-Structured earn-out: part of payment post-closing tied to tax-free milestones.
+Structured earn-out: part of post-closing payment tied to tax-free milestones.

-For IP: Add side letter with licensor for change of control waiver.
+For IP: Add side letter with licensor for change-of-control waiver.

 I smiled to myself.
-This is my territory.

-My heart raced faster.
-Soon it would be my turn.
+Soon it'd be my turn.

 tsuba